What's in the 'Diet and pancreatic cancer' information section?

 - How does pancreatic cancer affect digestion and nutrition?

-- What symptoms are caused by problems with diet and digestion?
+- What symptoms are caused by digestion problems?

 - How do I take pancreatic enzyme replacement therapy?

-- What if pancreatic enzyme replacement therapy doesn’t help my symptoms?
+- What if pancreatic enzyme replacement therapy does not help?

 - Nutritional supplements for pancreatic cancer